faenrandir/a_careful_examination/content/documents/science/the_6000_year_problem.md

     > So wicked men, in every age, Far from the God of heav’n have stray’d, **Till near six thousand years have fled**, And left the world with faith that’s dead.

-[^confusion]: The idea that the earth began its temporal existence 6,000 years ago should not be confused with the length of creation (i.e., the 6 "days" of creation are different than the 7 seals referred to by Joseph Smith in D&C 77 [as diagrammed here](http://ndbf.net/002m/Overview.jpg)).
+[^confusion]: The idea that the earth began its temporal existence 6,000 years ago should not be confused with the length of creation (i.e., the 6 "days" of creation are different than the 7 seals referred to by Joseph Smith in D&C 77.
 The Church freely admits the earth could have been created over a long period of time, suggesting that the "the Hebrew word for day ... can also be used in the sense of an indeterminate length of time" ([Encyclopedia of Mormonism: Earth](http://eom.byu.edu/index.php/Earth)).

 [^lds_scientists]: Ugo Perego is an institute director and one of the world's experts on ancient DNA and American migrations.
 He appears to accepts the basic dating for an ancient migration from Asia ([for example](https://vimeo.com/202998094) at 1:34:27).